-- Submitted in timely fashion to the CPC using the project application form - Eligible for the CPA funding according to the requirements described in the CPA legislation - Is consistent with the Groton Master Plan, Open Space and Recreation Plan, 1988 Historic Preservation Plan and Community Housing Plan or parts therein - Contains a detailed Management plan and itemized project scope, describing items and estimating cost. (the exception is money approved for the Conservation Commission Fund or the Affordable Housing Trust) - Has multiple funding sources, leverages additional public and /or private funds.
+- Submitted in timely fashion to the CPC using the two page summary and then the project application form - Eligible for the CPA funding according to the requirements described in the CPA legislation - Is consistent with the 2011 Groton Master Plan, 2012 Open Space and Recreation Plan, 1988 Historic Preservation Plan and Community Housing Plan or parts therein - Contains a detailed Management plan and itemized project scope, describing items and estimating cost. (the exception is money approved for the Conservation Commission Fund or the Affordable Housing Trust) - Has multiple funding sources, leverages additional public and /or private funds.
 If none included, then describes what actions were taken to seek public and/or private funds, such as what grant programs were explored, what groups in Town were approached for donations, what state programs were investigated to provide matching funds or reimbursement